clj-commons/aleph/CONTRIBUTING.md

 There’s some extra steps to test when updating dependencies:

-1. Obviously, after you've made your changes to `project.clj`, be sure to rerun the tests with `lein test`.
+1. After you've made your changes to `project.clj`, be sure to rerun the tests with `lein test`.

 2. When you’re ready to commit, run the `deps/lein-to-deps` script to update `deps.edn` as well, so we can support `deps.edn` users.